Table of Contents

 - The EEOC’s Technical Assistance Manual that provides “how-to” guidance on the employment provisions of the ADA as well as a resource directory to help individuals find specific information.
 The Technical Assistance Manual is online at https://askjan.org/publications/ada-specific/Technical-Assistance-Manual-for-Title-I-of-the-ADA.cfm.

 - A handout with more information on the reasonable accommodation process is online at https://www.eeoc.gov/policy/docs/accommodation.html.

 - A summary of your rights under the American with Disabilities Act (ADA) is online at http://www.eeoc.gov/facts/ada18.html.

 For information on contacting the EEOC directly, see Question 40 below.

 39. What should I do if I think my employer has discriminated against me?

-If you think that you have been discriminated against, you have not been able to work it out with the employer, you can file a written complaint with any of the agencies listed below.
+If you think that you have been discriminated against, and you have not been able to work it out with the employer, you can file a written complaint with any of the agencies listed below.
 This kind of complaint is called a “charge of discrimination.”
-You must start by filing this kind of charge before you have the right to file a lawsuit in court.
+Generally, you must start by filing this kind of charge before you have the right to file a lawsuit in court.

 40. Where do I file my charge?